 Some believe that it is our greatest struggles in life that guide us in the direction of our life’s purpose or pursuits.
 Whether that’s true or not, for Dr. de Blois, this seems to be the case.

-After two decades of education, research, training, and professional practice in psychology, counseling, and trauma therapy, Dr. de Blois became certified in Reconsolidation therapy ™, a revolutionary PTSD treatment that is based on the neuroscience of memories.
-It was developed by Dr. Alain Brunet, and in 2019 Dr. de Blois attended his training at the Douglas Research Center at McGill University and is now the first practitioner to use this PTSD treatment on the west coast of Canada.
+After two decades of education, research, training, and a professional practice in counseling, and trauma therapy, Dr. de Blois became certified in Reconsolidation therapy ™, a revolutionary PTSD treatment that is based on the neuroscience of memories.
+It was developed by Dr. Alain Brunet, and in 2019 Dr. de Blois attended his training in Montreal.

 Reconsolidation therapy™ directly targets traumatic memories.
 It includes 6 treatment sessions and leads to complete recovery from PTSD in 70% of cases.
-Furthermore, Reconsolidation therapy™ has a very low relapse rate.
+Furthermore, Reconsolidation therapy™ does not lead to relapse.
 The treatment is a combination of talk therapy done under the influence of a blood pressure-lowering medication (a beta-adrenergic blocker).
 The medication blocks the reconsolidation, or re-storing, of the emotionally intense traumatic memory while keeping the memory itself intact.
 People continue to remember the traumatic event, however, they do so without re-experiencing it all over again.

 Reconsolidation therapy is effective regardless of how old the traumatic memory is and can easily be delivered over long distances through video-counseling, making it an excellent resource for PTSD treatment.